VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

-# Carbon Fiber X Extrusion for MGN12H
+# Carbon Fiber X Extrusion for Voron Trident and v2.4 with MGN12H
 <p align="center">
     <img src="Images/Main_alt.jpg" alt="Running" class="center" style="width:800px;"/>
 </p>

 ## Overview
 Everyone loves Carbon Fiber.
 It weighs 25% as much as your current X-Extrusion and it looks cool.

+Pros:
-Probably gives your printer +5 Horsepower.
+- Probably gives your printer +5 Horsepower.

+Cons:
+- Doesn't really remove a large amount of weight.
+Input shaping was able to move from 6100mm/s^3 to 6900mm/s^3.

 Go full weight weenie and replace your idler bolts/pins with carbon fiber too.
 Carbon fiber everywhere!